Iltija Mufti: Political career

 Iltija stepped into the spotlight when her mother, Mehbooba Mufti, was detained in 2019 following the abrogation of Article 370 of the Constitution of India.
 During this time, Iltija managed her mother’s social media and spoke publicly about the situation in Kashmir, challenging the central government’s actions and highlighting human rights issues in the region.

 She Lost The 2024 Legislative Assembly Election on her home seat Bijbehara thus marking PDP’s first loss at home after 22 years.

 Political views and advocacy

 Iltija has consistently raised her voice against what she perceives as injustices in the region.
-Her recent comments on had the potential role of the PDP as a ‘kingmaker’ in the upcoming assembly polls sparked some hope in the party's supporters but the 2024 Jammu and Kashmir Legislative Assembly election proved otherwise her party Jammu and Kashmir People's Democratic Party just won 3 seats and she lost her Bijbehara seat to the Jammu & Kashmir National Conference candidate Bashir Ahmad Shah Veeri by almost 10 thousand votes a decisive victory so her position as "kingmaker" remains in doubt.
+In 2024 she had made comments about the potential role of the PDP as a ‘kingmaker’ in the upcoming assembly polls, which sparked some hope in the party's supporters, but the 2024 Jammu and Kashmir Legislative Assembly election results proved otherwise as her party Jammu and Kashmir People's Democratic Party won 3 seats, with Mufti herself losing her Bijbehara seat to the Jammu & Kashmir National Conference candidate Bashir Ahmad Shah Veeri by almost 10 thousand votes.